rainofpurplehaze/static-website-lab/README.md

-# static-website-lab
+## Lab 01 - Building a Static Website
-This lab is about creating a website using Azure
+This lab is about creating a website using Microsoft Azure without using a virtual machine.